 When your air conditioner stops working, you need a Jacksonville AC Repair company that can quickly diagnose the problem and restore your system to peak efficiency.
 Whether the cause is the compressor, heat pump, ducts, evaporator coil or air handler, our certified technicians are expertly trained to deliver fast, reliable solutions.
 In addition, we offer maintenance agreements with bi-annual system inspections to help you stay comfortable year-round while avoiding an unexpected system failure.
-Call Donovan Heat & Air at (904) 241-3785 to schedule an appointment.
+Call Donovan Heat, Air, & Electric at (904) 241-3785 to schedule an appointment.

 As you may know, Jacksonville is the largest city in the U.S. with a defined city limit that incorporates most of Duval County, FL.
 There are more than 500 neighborhoods located in numerous communities (or districts) within the consolidated land area.
 The exceptions are four municipalities that are also located within the county, which include Jacksonville Beach, Atlantic Beach, Neptune Beach and Baldwin.
 Since the Territorial Legislature was enacted in 1822, the downtown core, or Northbank, has always been the traditional city center of Jacksonville.